-This form may be used by those employees not represented by a collective bargaining agreement as well as those employees whose CBA has incorporated the CSU systemwide complaint procedures for such purposes.
+This form may be used by those employees not eligible to file a complaint of discrimination, harassment or retaliation under a collective bargaining agreement not represented by a collective bargaining agreement as well as those employees whose CBA has incorporated the CSU systemwide complaint procedures for such purposes.

-3. Filing a complaint
+Filing a complaint

+Employees who believe they have been subjected to behavior that they consider discrimination, harassment, or retaliation should report the behavior immediately either orally or in writing.
 If the individual is not concerned with confidentiality, he or she may also wish to consult with the dean, associate dean, or director closest to the academic or work area.
 All of these managers are trained to respond to complaints of discrimination, harassment, or retaliation.
-Students, faculty, staff, managers, or other members of the campus community who believe they have been subjected to behavior that they consider discrimination, harassment, or retaliation should report the behavior immediately either orally or in writing.
+Students, faculty, staff, managers, or other members of the compus community who believe they have been subjected to behavior that they consider-discrimination, harassment, or retaliation should report the behavior immediately either erally or in writing.